gourmetjs/gourmet-ssr/docs/tutorial-1.md

 ## Routing using React I80

-React I80 is a tiny routing library specifically designed for Gourmet SSR.
+React I80 is a tiny, isomorphic routing library specifically designed for Gourmet SSR.
 Using React I80, you can divide the user interface of your app into more manageable smaller units called views, and associate them with URLs.
 Also, you can group multiple views into pages.

+### Pages and Views

 Switching between views inside the same page happens on the client-side and no round-trip to the server is made.
 On the other hand, each page is a completely separated HTML endpoint from the other.
 A transition between pages always happens in a clean, new browser session.